 3. They trust influencers more than traditional celebrities

 Among all the consumer segments, Gen Z-ers trust traditional advertising and marketing the least.
 More than half of teens prefer brands marketed via social influencers rather than traditional TV commercials or sponsored articles, according to a report by Fullscreen.
 Brands can capitalise on genuine word-of-mouth marketing by tapping into the communities built by influencers.
 Collaboration with influencers to create compelling and snackable brand content is also one key way of engaging Generation Z.

 While loyalty programs may have worked well for millennial consumers, this generation of teens is not as keen on pledging their allegiance to any one brand.
 An Ernst & Young study found that only 30% of Gen Z consumers compared to 45% of millennials view loyalty programs positively.
 This subtle difference between the consumer groups points to a need for brands to further refine their marketing strategies to be more targeted.
 Research has shown that it takes tangible customer experiences, personalisation and meaningful face-to-face interaction with brands to win their loyalty.

 5. They want to do good

-Gen Z not only feel a strong connection with society, they also desire to do good for the planet.
+Not only does Gen Z only feel a strong connection with society, they also desire to do good for the planet.
 Studies show that this generation are concerned about environmental issues and social causes such as racial, gender and income inequality.
-Majority of them (76%) care about humanity’s impact on our planet.
-Standing up for these social causes can differentiate your brand among the others.
+A majority of them (76%) care about humanity’s impact on our planet.
+Standing up for these social causes can differentiate your brand from others.
 With this generation willing to forgo their high salaries for that deeper sense of fulfilment, brands can no longer afford to ignore their social responsibilities.